BirdeeHub/ExampleKotlinPluginLoader/README.md

 **Instructions:**

 if you wish to use, you probably only need the thing i linked.
+Replace all on the word My

 **To run the quick mockup:**